Code-Institute-Submissions/Milestone-Project-2-Breakout/readme.md

 * Antonio Rodriguez, my mentor for the continuous support and helpful feedback.
 * John Traas, Code Institute alumni, for the continuous support and helpful feedback.
-* Sander Van De Wiele for testing the project on his mobile device.